-- Where the claim concerns a decision by a department or body for whom Treasury Solicitor acts and Treasury Solicitor has already been involved in the case a copy should also be sent, quoting the Treasury Solicitor's reference, to—
+- Where the claim concerns a decision by a department or body for whom the Treasury Solicitor acts and the Treasury Solicitor has already been involved in the case, a copy should also be sent, quoting the Treasury Solicitor’s reference, to—

 The Treasury Solicitor,